-For 6 months residents participate in the integrated intensive services for children and adolescents at the University of Rochester Medical Center in Strong Memorial Hospital (SMH).
+For 4 months residents participate in the inpatient services for children and adolescents at the University of Rochester Medical Center in Strong Memorial Hospital (SMH).
 In this setting, residents evaluate and direct the treatment of children ranging in age from 5 to 18 who require acute, intensive intervention.
-A major portion of this activity occurs on our 15-bed Inpatient Program.
-Residents also follow patients discharged from this unit as they are treated in the Partial Hospital Program and the Outpatient Clinic.

-St. Joseph's Villa of Rochester operates a residential treatment center for youth from a variety of cultural and socio-economic backgrounds.
-Residents spend twelve hours each week for 6 months participating with child psychiatry faculty in the care of adolescents who require long term residential treatment.
+Villa of Hope operates a residential treatment center for youth from a variety of cultural and socio-economic backgrounds.
+Residents spend twenty hours each week for 6 months participating with child psychiatry faculty in the care of adolescents who require long term residential treatment, or suffer with substance use disorders.
 The emphasis of this rotation is on the development of the resident's skills as a consultant rather than as a primary caregiver for these intensely troubled youth.

 Residents continue to follow selected cases in the Child and Adolescent Outpatient Clinic in Strong Memorial Hospital at the University of Rochester Medical Center.
 In addition, they serve as psychopharmacology consultants as a part of that clinic's psychopharmacology service.